warrengb/BlazorTSInterop/README.md

 }
 ```

-> ScriptPrompt and ScriptAlert will be statically loaded and global.<br>
+> ScriptPrompt and ScriptAlert will be statically loaded and global.
-> Accessible to other JavaScript modules including isolated modules.<br>
+> Accessible to other JavaScript modules including isolated modules.
 >> Notice the script methods call the browser API prompt and alert respectfully.

 > Add 'script.js' as static asset in 'Index.html' after 'webassemly.js'.